Millions of Dollars

 If you are injured by a driver while walking in Georgia, you may be able to file a claim.
 However, if you want your lawsuit to be successful, you must prove that the other party involved acted negligently.
 Negligence means the other party failed to take reasonable care in minimizing the risk of injury to others and this negligent behavior caused your injury.

-If a driver fails to yield at a crosswalk or runs a red light, this would be considered “negligence per se.”
+In most cases, negligence is pretty obvious.
+For instance, drivers are supposed to yield at a crosswalk.
+If they fail to do this, or run a red light, this would be considered “negligence per se.”
 Meaning that the law presumes the driver was negligent without any further evidence because they broke the law; the police report filed at the accident scene will reflect this.

 Drivers are expected to “exercise due care to avoid colliding with any pedestrian.”
 Drivers are also expected to use their horns to provide warnings when necessary.
 Finally, when observing children, people who are drunk, confused, or incapacitated, drivers are expected to exercise proper precautions.